 Weasel accommodations.
 When it comes to your weasel’s cage, the bigger and more intricate, the better!
 The smallest recommendation for a single ferret or weasel is six cubic feet – about 18 inches tall and 24 inches wide and deep.
 The cage should increase in size for each additional pet you are housing.

 Since weasels like to chew, a metal cage is better than plastic because weasels can’t chew through the material.
 Since weasels are very curious, add multiple levels, hammocks, and crawl spaces within the cage.

 Food for your pet weasel.
 Similar to cats and dogs, your weasel needs food designed for him as a species.
-Weasels are carnivores and require a high protein diet.
-Instead of fruit, vegetables, and high-carb alternatives, talk to your vet about a food made primarily of meat and protein.
+Weasels are carnivores and require a high-protein diet.
+Instead of fruit, vegetables, and high-carb alternatives, talk to your vet about food made primarily of meat and protein.

 Of course, treats are encouraged.
 But keep in mind that sugar and too much fiber are harmful to your weasel’s digestive system.
 You may purchase special ferret treats or give fresh-cooked meat as an occasional treat.

 Weasels drink a lot of water, so keep a sipper bottle in his cage.
 This is specifically recommended since weasels tend to knock things over.
 A bowl of water would leave a mess in the cage and your pet without anything to drink.

 Since weasels are wild animals, training them isn’t always possible.
 However, their ferret kin are domesticated, and with ferrets, consistency is key.

 Toilet training.
 Ferrets are easy to litter box train, and so may be your weasel.
 The biggest consideration is the type of litter you put in the cage.
 Paper pulp is preferable because your weasel is less likely to chew on it.